Research and innovation on rare diseases

 International Rare Diseases Research Consortium (IRDiRC)

-The vision of IRDiRC is to benefit all people living with a rare disease by: diagnosing within one year all patients coming to medical attention, with a suspected rare disease; contributing to the development of 1000 new therapies; and assessing the impact of diagnoses and therapies on rare diseases.
+The three IRDiRC goals are inspiring for research funders and researchers: diagnosing within 1 year all patients coming to medical attention, with a suspected rare disease; contributing to the development of 1000 new therapies; and assessing the impact of diagnoses and therapies on rare diseases.
+These goals guide the work of ERDERA which also hosts its scientific secretariat.

-Marking the 10 years anniversary of the Consortium, let us take stock of IRDiRC’s achievements thus far and hear first-hand accounts from medical professionals, researchers and people living with a rare disease on how valuable the work of the Consortium is.
+Medical professionals, researchers and people living with a rare disease provided first-hand accounts on how valuable the work of the Consortium is.

 Funding opportunities